What are some reasons people might find acquiring information about politics and voting rational, in contrast to rational ignorance theory?

 Given that rational ignorance discourages some people from becoming informed about elections, is it necessarily a good idea to encourage greater voter turnout?
 Why or why not?

 When Microsoft was founded, the company devoted very few resources to lobbying activities.
 After a high-profile antitrust case against it, however, the company began to lobby heavily.
 Why does it make financial sense for companies to invest in lobbyists?

 Representatives of competing firms often comprise special interest groups.
 Why are competitors sometimes willing to cooperate in order to form lobbying associations?

 Special interests do not oppose regulations in all cases.
 The Marketplace Fairness Act of 2013 would require online merchants to collect sales taxes from their customers in other states.
 Why might a large online retailer like Amazon.com support such a measure?

 To ensure safety and efficacy, the Food and Drug Administration regulates the medicines that pharmacies are allowed to sell in the United States.
 Sometimes this means a company must test a drug for years before it can reach the market.
 We can easily identify the winners in this system as those who are protected from unsafe drugs that might otherwise harm them.
-Who are the more anonymous losers who suffer from strict medical regulations?
+Who are the more anonymous losers who do not benefit from strict medical regulations?

 How is it possible to bear a cost without realizing it?
 What are some examples of policies that affect people in ways of which they may not even be aware?